The "smell" center of a dog's brain is 40 times larger than yours.

 Tail wagging has its own language.

 If your dog excitedly wags their tail, it means they're happy to see you, right?
 Not necessarily.
 According to Discovery.com, dogs wag their tails to the right when they're happy and to the left when they're frightened.
 Wagging low means they're insecure; and rapid tail wagging accompanied by tense muscles or dilated pupils can signal aggression.
-This is why every kid should grow up with a big dog.
+This is how to determine your dog's energy level.

 Puppies are born blind and deaf.